 Outsourcing only became popular until the 90s, when cost saving became a cornerstone in several companies.
 Outsourced resources, even if required, didn’t necessarily leave a great impact on the business itself, as they were mostly customer service-related jobs that were easily handled over the phone (a practice that still exists, by the way).
 However, some key industries survived and keep operating until today, mostly because they do offer integral products to big name companies.

 Some of the most common outsourcing firms offer financial services, pharmaceuticals manufacturing, retail and, of course, IT, technology and software testing, web development services.
-Some of the biggest examples of companies that outsource these last ones, for example, are ZS, Synoptek, Fidelity IT Solutions, etc. There are more, but this list hopes to highlight only the key players inside the company outsourcing venue.
+Some of the biggest examples of companies that outsource are ZS, Synoptek, Fidelity IT Solutions, etc. There are more, but this highlights only the key players inside the company outsourcing venue.

 How to Perform a Successful Outsourcing Operation

 In the past, cost reduction was the biggest cause behind outsourcing.
 Nowadays, however, strategy and value-adding activities inside the company became two of the major drives behind outsourcing practices.
 If this is the case, though, why do companies outsource to other countries?
 Basically, companies that outsource don’t hope so much for foreign companies to do the job for them, but rather to have partners to help them grow independently, to put it in some sort of way.
 Still, and as we highlighted before, this must be done carefully in order to not cause damage to one’s company, or else, it will lose more than otherwise in outsourcing.
 So basically, for a company outsourcing to be successful, the following are key points to be taken into consideration:

 - Clear goals and objectives, both for the company and the outsourcing firm.

 - A good and careful selection when it comes to vendors.

 - A good management between the firms’ relationships.

 - Well-arranged subcontracts and agreements with the vendors.